Traumawien

 Traumawien was an independent publishing house for conceptual digital literature founded in 2010 and dissolved in 2016.

 Print Publications

-Traumawien displayed print books of conceptual writers and artists such as Audun Mortensen, Ubermorgen, and Oswald Wiener and published, among others, Mimi Cabell and Jason Huff's American Psycho, an experimental reworking of the classic American Psycho, which was exhibited at the Galerie nationale du Jeu de Paume in 2012.
+Traumawien displayed print books of conceptual writers and artists such as Audun Mortensen, J.R.
+Carpenter, Mez Breeze and Oswald Wiener and published, among others, Mimi Cabell and Jason Huff's American Psycho, an experimental reworking of the classic American Psycho, which was exhibited at the Galerie nationale du Jeu de Paume in 2012.